spraakbanken/sparv-sbx-whisper-import/README.md

 ## Usage

+> [!NOTE]
-![NOTE] Only one importer can be used and only one file type can be used.
+> Only one importer can be used and only one file type can be used.

 ### Install